Emtricitabine/tenofovir (By mouth)

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Try to take your medicine at the same time each day.

 - This medicine is used with other medicines to treat HIV infection.
 Take all other medicines your doctor has prescribed as part of your combination treatment.